AlmaCookBook/AlmaCookBook.github.io/docs/recipes/alphafold3.md

 }
 ```

-### Run Alphafold3
+Input documentation can be found [here](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md).

+### Create a bash script
-You can then create bash script (which you can then run with `sbatch` on the cluster) within your AlphaFold3 directory (such as `af3-test.sh`) with specified number of CPUs and GPUs for your needs and run AlphaFold3 specifying necessary flags:
+You can then create bash script within your AlphaFold3 directory (such as `af3-test.sh`) with specified number of CPUs and GPUs for your needs and run AlphaFold3 specifying necessary flags:

 ```
 #!/bin/bash